 What if you get a generic "Tell me about a career failure" question?

-While I would have never asked this question because it is too generic to probe for any specific Leadership Principle, candidates sometimes get them.
-My advice: treat it as an Are Right A Lot question and share a situation when you made a judgment error.
-I am confident that we would have a few such cases to share so that you won't be short of content.
+As Hiring Managers, we would have never asked this question because it is too generic to probe for any specific Leadership Principle.
+And yet, candidates sometimes get them.
+Our advice: treat it as an Are Right A Lot question and share a situation when you made a judgment error.
+We are confident that we would have a few such cases to share so that you won't be short of content.
 What will count in the end is how this experience shaped your behaviour in the professional experience that followed.
-And this is where, I'm afraid, my coaching ends.
-It's time for your expertise to shine and for the chips to fall where they may.